At Lab, we want every interaction your child or family has with us to be as stress-less and seamless as possible.

 Use the information below to review all the steps necessary for application to The Lab School.
 If you have questions along the way, do not hesitate to reach out to our Admissions staff.
 We are here to help answer your questions and help you with the process.

 Parents unfamiliar with The Lab School should attend one of our Admissions Information Sessions.
-Please visit our Information Sessions and Tours page for dates and more information about visiting Lab.
+Please visit our Virtual Information Sessions page for dates and more information about visiting Lab.

 We accept applications throughout the year for possible mid-year openings; however, the usual procedure is to submit an application in the Fall for the following school year.
 Apply as early as possible to allow time for application review, visit scheduling, and completion of the process.
 Our priority application deadline is January 15; however, we do have rolling admissions, as space allows, after that date.